jesselansdown/jesselansdown.github.io/research.md

 # Current work

-I am currently investigating the existence and non-existence of m-ovoids and related objects in polar spaces.
+I am currently investigating the existence and non-existence of m-ovoids and related objects in polar spaces and their duals.

 # Publications
 [See preprints listed on the arXiv](https://arxiv.org/a/0000-0002-8087-1329.html).